buildwiththeta/buildwiththeta/README.md

 Learn about Theta on [docs.buildwiththeta.com]()

 ## Support
-- [GitHub Discussions](https://github.com/buildwiththeta/buildwiththeta/discussions): Ideal for general questions, Q&A, help for the product usage, discussions about best practices.
+- [GitHub Discussions](https://github.com/buildwiththeta/buildwiththeta/discussions): Ideal for general questions, Q&A, product use assistance, best practice discussions.
 - [GitHub Issues](https://github.com/buildwiththeta/buildwiththeta/issues): Ideal for reporting bugs and problems while using Theta
 - Email Support: Ideal for reporting problems with your personal projects.
-- [Discord](https://discord.gg/BdhDRZb7tu): Ideal to share your projects and portfolios with the community.
+- [Discord](https://discord.gg/BdhDRZb7tu): Ideal for sharing projects and portfolios with the community.

 ## Status
 - [x] Alpha: Experimental.